peteroupc/peteroupc.github.io/bernoulli.md

 [^65]: Pae, S., "Random number generation using a biased source", dissertation, University of Illinois at Urbana-Champaign, 2005.

 [^66]: Monahan, J..
 "Extensions of von Neumann’s method for generating random variables."
 Mathematics of Computation 33 (1979): 1065-1069.

+[^67]: In fact, thanks to the "geometric bag" technique of Flajolet et al. (2010), the fractional part _&nu;_ can even come from a uniform partially-sampled random number (PSRN).

+[^68]: In fact, thanks to the "geometric bag" technique of Flajolet et al. (2010), the fractional part _&nu;_ can even come from a uniform partially-sampled random number (PSRN).

 <a id=Appendix></a>
 ## Appendix